The Hemingway Wing Safari

 And we’ll game drive and view-catch at Lake Manyara, which our guy Ernest Hemingway thought “the loveliest lake in Africa.”
 The lake is a birder’s heaven, (it’s frequented by migratory species), and the water from its Crater Highlands–supplied springs makes it a forested redoubt for all the most glamourous large mammals, including the famed Manyara tree-climbing lions.
 (It’s a little irreverent, but tree-lounging might be a better description.)

-Days 13 & 14 Nairobi and homeward bound
+Days 13 & 14 Return to Nairobi and on to home

 We affectionately say goodbye to the great crater, lake, and deliciously homey Manor, and fly to Nairobi, where we’ll rest up in day rooms at the historic Norfolk or Boma Nairobi before our late